leon731002/Aquarium/README.md

   - Models: Data structure.
   - StringTables: text of UI components which are in multi-language.
 </BR>
-I manage the third party SDK by CocoaPod, so I think you may need to install it first.
+I manage the third party SDK by CocoaPods, so I think you may need to install it first.

 ----
-## CocoaPod
+## CocoaPods
-  - install cocoapod</BR>
+  - install cocoapods</BR>
   <code>sudo gem install cocoapods</code>